Skip to main content

 Commercial Solution Limitations

-1. Vendor dependency: Your QA workflow depends on external service
+1. Vendor dependency: Your QA workflow depends on an external service

 2. Limited customization: May not support niche requirements